CRIMAC-WP4-Machine-learning/CRIMAC-Raw-To-Svf-TSf/README.md

 The majority of the calculations are performed in EK80Calculation.py found under \Core

+Requirements to run the code are given in requirements_win.txt

 ## example_Svf.py

 example_Svf.py processes the raw data to Sv(f) and can be run using